jhollowayj/grafana-demo/slides/01_Overview.md

 ---

-Googles Site Reliability Engineering calls out 4 main metrics
+Googles Site Reliability Engineering calls out 4 main metrics to measure for any given service

 * **latency**: time to service a request
 * **traffic**: requests / second